rohankravula/Global_21cm_Signal/09-23-2024/README.md

 **Discussion Topics:**

-  1. Discussed what the Global 21cm Signal is
+- Basics of the Global 21cm Signal
-     a.
-Went over relevant research groups(CosmoLab, EDGES, SARAS), relevant physics(Kepler's Law, Einstein's Special and General relativity)
+- Basics of Kepler's Law, Einstein's Special and General Relativity
+- Relevant research groups
-     b. b.
-Brief overview of the Standard Model of Cosmology and Lambda CDM(Cold Dark Matter)
+- Standard Model of Cosmology and Lambda CDM(Cold Dark Matter)

-Assignments:
+**Assignments:**

-  1. General reading on the different groups, the Global 21cm Signal, and research efforts.
+- General reading on the different groups, the Global 21cm Signal, and research efforts.